 Bruno Fernandes: Cristiano Ronaldo excels when facing criticism

-An interview Ronaldo gave to Piers Morgan effectively burned his bridges at United.
+An interview Ronaldo gave last week effectively burned his bridges at Manchester United, whom he has since left

 Bruno Fernandes believes Cristiano Ronaldo is at his best when facing criticism and hopes his acrimonious departure from Manchester United will fuel him at the World Cup.